phoenixperry/hku_python/README.md

 ###Labs
 Each week there will be a lab assignment here in a folder called lab

 You are required to attend the lab session listed in your schedule.
+If you miss more than 3 labs, you must provide a valid reason.
+More than 3 absences is unacceptable.
+You will need to do make up work should you miss this many labs.
+See your lab instructor for more information.
 There you need to you your lab work independently.
 There will be a teacher or a TA there to help answer any questions you have.

 ###All of the code for each week will be pushed up to github.com here